nbeaver/restructuredtext-demo/readme.rst

 +---+---+---+---+---+

 A less laborious multiplication table;
-the first cell cannot be empty.
+the first cell cannot be empty or have multiple lines.

 = = = == ==
 x 1 2 3  4